shader-slang/slang/docs/user-guide/08-compiling.md

 ```
 The user can specify a set of commonly used compiler options directly in the `SessionDesc` struct, such as `searchPath` and `preprocessMacros`.
 Additional compiler options can be specified via the `compilerOptionEntries` field, which is an array of `CompilerOptionEntry` that defines a key-value
-pair of a compiler option setting, see the (Compiler Options)[#compileroptions] section.
+pair of a compiler option setting, see the [Compiler Options](#compileroptions) section.

 ### Targets